|

 trading name was Vidor.

-It remained a factory, passing through the ownership of
+factory, passing through the ownership of

 various electrical manufacturers including